pattusdev/shop24_Frontend/README.md

 ▪ You should include a README file that has instructions for us to get the solution running on our machines

 ## What are we looking to test?
+▪ The overall software architecture of the application

+▪ The structure and quality of the code itself

+▪ The use of well-known patterns for REST and Sprint development

+▪ Your ability to model the problem domain (data models andAPIs)

+▪ Your ability to document APIs

+▪ Bonus points if you include tests in your solution